michellezhang-jnpr/Mist_MSP_License/README.md

 # How to use
 ## Info Needed:
-Admin API token, Mist MSP ID
+Admin API token, Mist MSP IDß
 ## Files:
 ### credential.py
 Where admin API token and Mist MSP ID needs to be put in